natematias/poweranalysis-onlinebehavior/README.md

 I focused on these estimators because studies of online behavior usually include count outcomes with a very specific characteristic that incidents are not independent: things that receive a higher count of incidents tend to attract even more incidents.
 For example, a Facebook post with more likes will be seen by more people and have a higher rate of likes than a post with fewer likes.
 We see this pattern with likes, retweets, the number of comments in a discussion, the number of donations to a charitable activity, and many other online phenomena.

-This example will exclusively focus on count outcomes.
+This example exclusively focuses on count outcomes.
 Mathematics in the utility functions are drawn from:
 *  Long, J. Scott.
 1997.
 [Regression Models for Categorical and Limited Dependent Variables](https://us.sagepub.com/en-us/nam/regression-models-for-categorical-and-limited-dependent-variables/book6071).
 1 edition.
 Thousand Oaks: SAGE Publications, Inc.

 I am grateful to my fellow postdoc [Jasper Cooper](http://jasper-cooper.com/) for presenting to the Paluck Lab last fall about how to use DeclareDesign, and to Neal Fultz, for [generously answering my questions on the DeclareDesign forum](http://discuss.declaredesign.org/t/subsetting-errors-in-a-glm-nb-multi-arm-experiment/60).